Project-Overworld/.github/README.md

-# Server
+# .github

-Contains the server configuration files and server docker image
+Special repository for templates and organizaion things